Faker (gamer): International shortcomings (2018–2022)

-During the offseason before the 2022 season, Faker's contract with T1 expired, and he received an offer of $20 million per year from a Chinese team competing in the LPL, according to T1 CEO Joe Marsh.
+During the offseason before the 2022 season, Faker's contract with T1 expired, and he received an offer of per year from a Chinese team competing in the LPL, according to T1 CEO Joe Marsh.
 Faker elected to stay with T1.
 In the 2022 season, which marked Faker's 10th year as a professional player, he achieved several milestones in the 2022 LCK Spring Split.
 He became the first player in the LCK to reach both 2,500 kills and 700 games.
 Additionally, on February 18, 2022, Faker played his 1,000th professional game, becoming the second player in League of Legends history to reach the milestone.
 T1's finished the 2022 Spring Split regular season with an undefeated 18–0 record, an achievement that had not been accomplished by any team in the history of the LCK.
 Faker's performance earned him a place on the LCK's first All-Pro team, an accolade he had not received since 2020.
 T1 excelled in the Spring Split playoffs, culminating in a 3–1 victory over Gen.G in the finals.
 This marked Faker's and T1's 10th LCK title.
 At the 2022 Mid-Season Invitational, T1 reached the finals for the first time since 2017 after defeating G2 Esports in the semifinals.
-However, they lost to Royal Never Give Up (RNG) in the MSI finals.
-On July 8, in match against Gen.G the 2022 LCK Summer split, Faker became first player to achieve 500 wins in the LCK.
-However, T1's success in the Summer Split playoffs was limited, as they were defeated by Gen.G in the finals.
+However, they lost 2–3 to Royal Never Give Up (RNG) in the MSI finals.
+On July 8, in a match against Gen.G the 2022 LCK Summer split, Faker became first player to achieve 500 wins in the LCK.
+However, T1's success in the Summer Split playoffs was short-lived, as they were defeated 0–3 by Gen.G in the finals.
 T1 secured their qualification for the 2022 World Championship.
 During the group stage, Faker became the first player to participate in 100 games at the World Championship, with his record standing at 72 wins and 28 losses.
 Additionally, Faker surpassed Jian "Uzi" Zi-Hao to claim the record for the most kills in World Championship history, accumulating over 350 kills across multiple editions of the tournament.
-Advancing to the World Championship finals, T1 faced off against DRX, with Faker encountering his high school peer, Kim "Deft" Hyuk-kyu.
-T1 fell short in the series, ultimately losing to DRX by a score of two games to three.
+Advancing to the World Championship finals, T1 faced off against DRX, where Faker played against his high school peer, Kim "Deft" Hyuk-kyu.
+T1 fell short in the series, ultimately losing to DRX by a score of 2–3.